chtungxx/Do/README.md

                 container.classList.remove('hidden');
             }

-            const metrics = categorySetup[currentDashCat].metrics;
+            // Group data by metric to draw one chart per metric const metrics = categorySetup[currentDashCat].metrics;

             metrics.forEach((metric, index) => {
-                const hasDataForMetric = categoryData.some(r => r.metrics[metric] !== undefined);
+                // Check if any record has this metric const hasDataForMetric = categoryData.some(r => r.metrics[metric] !== undefined);
                 if (!hasDataForMetric) return;